Neo3labs/grpc-intro/README.md

 ## gRPC - Introduction

+gRPC is a robust open-source high-performance RPC framework released by Google in 2015.
+It is a standardized, general-purpose, and cross-platform RPC infrastructure that provides scalability, performance, and functionality to distributed applications.

+gRPC builds on that and provides more flexibility, scalability, and security to it.
+In gRPC, a client can execute or call a function on a server application on a different machine.
+The gRPC server exposes methods that can be called publicly, and the client uses a connection system to call those methods as if the methods locally reside in the client machine.

  * High-performance, open-source RPC framework.
  * Developed at Google.
  * Client app directly invokes Server method on a different machine.